yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Keep command buffer ownership and reuse policy explicit.
       - Do not let arbitrary systems record commands whenever they feel like it.
       - Keep render pass, pipeline, descriptor, and resource binding order consistent where practical.
+      - Make pass boundaries and command ownership visible in the code structure.
+    guidance:
+      - Command recording should look boring on purpose.
+      - If every feature records commands differently, debugging and review become much harder than they need to be.

   synchronization:
     headline: